-We are committed to supporting all of our students of all ages, whether they are school leavers or career changers.
+We are committed to supporting our students of all ages, whether they are school leavers, returning to education or are changing careers.

-If you are over 21 at the start of your course and studying for an undergraduate course or over 25 and studying for a postgraduate course you count as a mature student but the support we provide for mature students is applicable and appropriate for all students returning to education after any length of break.
+If you are over 21 at the start of your course and studying for an undergraduate course, or over 25 and studying for a postgraduate course you count as a mature student.
+The support we provide for mature students is applicable and appropriate for all students returning to education after any length of break.

 Applying as a mature student

-We welcome mature applicants with all qualifications and consider applications holistically, taking into account professional and life experience.
-For more information on our entry requirements and details of which courses have a non-standard entry route, please see our Undergraduate and Postgraduate entry requirements pages or contact our Admissions team.
+We welcome mature applicants with all qualifications and view applications holistically, considering professional and life experience.
+For more information on our entry requirements please see our Undergraduate and Postgraduate pages or contact our Admissions team [email protected]